digital-blueprint/toolkit/packages/resource-select/README.md

 ### Properties

+- `values` {Array}: The api paths of all selected resources.
+Always an array, also without `multiple`, where it holds at most one entry.
+Unlike `value` it isn't reflected back to the attribute, so use the property or the `change` event to read the current selection.
+- `valueObjects` {Array}: The resource objects corresponding to `values`.
+Entries are `null` for resources that couldn't be fetched.
 - `valueObject` (optional): The resource object corresponding to `value`
 - `auth` {object}: you need to set that object property for the auth token
     - example auth property: `{token: "THE_BEARER_TOKEN"}`